chris-redfield/life-of-game/README.md

 ---

 *"In the beginning, there was chemistry.
 Then chemistry became biology.
-Then biology became... interesting."*
+Then biology became... competitive."*